dervondenbergen/musicAndAiHackathon/README.md

 * `uvicorn fastAPI:app --reload` in the `ai` folder
 * `npm run start` in the `backend` folder
 * `npm run dev` in the `frontend` folder
+* `uvicorn fastAPI:app --reload` to run the FastAPI Python Backend

 ### Tech Stack